hamishgibbs/python_with_hamish/session_1/session_1.md

 2. Compare the code in `update_mobiliy.py` and `refactored_update_mobiliy.py`.
   * Is `refactored_update_mobiliy.py` easier to follow?
   * Is `refactored_update_mobiliy.py` harder to follow?
-  * Are there two many small functions?
+  * Are there too many small functions?
   * How easy would it be to update each file in case the inputs change?
   * What is the best way to divide responsibility between functions?
   * How are functions [coupled](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) together?